datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 ## Example YML DAG

 Now you are ready to write out your DAG using yml.
 In the following example DAG, you can notice a special task `load` that uses a `generator` instead of an `operator`.
 This will allow for the information to be pulled dynamically from airbyte such as connection_id.

+>[!TIP]We make use of special generators from the dbt-coves extension.
+For more information please see [DAG Generators](reference/airflow/dag-generators.md)

 ### Field reference: